Nucleus® Smart App: Frequently Asked Questions

 Audio Streaming for Hearing Aids (ASHA) protocol is delivered through the operating system of Android and not the Nucleus Smart App.
 To stream music and phone calls you can use a compatible Android phone that is compatible with Android's latest Operating System.

 For a list of compatible Android devices that offer direct audio streaming visit www.cochlear.com/compatibility.

-If you don't have a compatible Android phone, you can enjoy streaming phone calls and music wirelessly to your Nucleus 7 Sound Processor with the Cochlear Wireless Phone Clip.
+If you don't have a compatible Android phone, you can enjoy streaming phone calls and music wirelessly to your Nucleus 7 or Kanso 2 Sound Processor with the Cochlear Wireless Phone Clip.

-To learn how to enable streaming from a compatible Android device, watch our Nucleus 7 Android streaming animation.
+To learn how to enable streaming from a compatible Android device, watch our Android streaming animation.

 If you share your mobile device with someone else who also wants to use it for streaming, you'll need to 'forget your processors' before they're able to pair theirs.
 You'll need to do this every time someone else wants to pair their processor to your phone.

 In the top right of the Nucleus Smart App home screen, you will see a battery icon.
 This will indicate how full your sound processor battery is.
 Tap the battery icon to see the 'Status' screen which shows more detailed view of the sound processor battery level.
 This screen also illustrates the sound level detected by your Nucleus 7 or Kanso 2 Sound Processor, and the sound processor status indicator.
 A tick indicates that your sound processor is working properly.

 If you have completed the pairing process, you can swipe down the notification shade and check that the Nucleus Smart App is displaying the battery status of your processor(s).
 If you do not see the notification, this means the app is not running.
 You can start it by finding the Nucleus Smart App icon in the app drawer (or on your home screen) and tapping it.